The Exorcist III: Filming

-On the climactic exorcism scene, Blatty later said: "It's all right, but it's utterly unnecessary and it changes the character of the piece".
+On the climactic exorcism scene, Blatty later said: "It's all right, but it's utterly unnecessary and it changes the character of the piece."
 Although at the time, Blatty told the press that he was happy to re-shoot the film's ending and have the story climax with a frenzy of special effects, apparently this compromise was forced on Blatty against his wishes:

 The original story that I sold [Morgan Creek] (and that I shot) ended with Kinderman blowing away Patient X. There was no exorcism.
 But it was a Mexican stand-off between me and the studio.
 I was entitled to one preview, then they could go and do what they wanted with the picture.
 They gave me a preview but it was the lowest end preview audience I have ever seen in my life.
 They dragged in zombies from Haiti to watch this film.
 It was unbelievable.
 But I decided, better I should do it than anyone else.
 I foolishly thought: I can do a good exorcism, I'll turn this pig's ear into a silk purse.
 So I did it.

 Working on the film, Brad Dourif recalled: "We all felt really bad about it.
 But Blatty tried to do his best under very difficult circumstances.
 And I remember George C. Scott saying that the folks would only be satisfied if Madonna came out and sang a song at the end!"
 Dourif feels that "the original version was a hell of a lot purer and I liked it much more.
 As it stands now, it's a mediocre film.
-There are parts that have no right to be there".
+There are parts that have no right to be there."

-The execution-style ending that Blatty pitched to the studio - which was in the shooting script and actually filmed - differs radically from the ending of both the novel and the first screenplay adaption developed from the novel.
+The execution-style ending that Blatty pitched to the studio – which was in the shooting script and actually filmed – differs radically from the ending of both the novel and the first screenplay adaption developed from the novel.
 The novel ends with the Gemini Killer summoning Kinderman to his cell for a final speech and then willingly dropping dead after his alcoholic, abusive father, a Christian evangelist, dies a natural death from a heart attack.
-As his motive for the killing was always to shame his father, the Gemini's purpose for remaining on Earth no longer exists and he kills Karras in order to leave his host body.
-In Blatty's original screenplay adaptation, the ending is similar to the novel except that the Gemini's death is not self-induced but forced supernaturally and suddenly by the death of his father.
-In both novel and early screenplay, the Gemini's motives for his murders are also given further context via a long series of flashbacks that portray his and his brother's childhood and their relationship with their father.
+As his motive for the killing was always to shame his father, the Gemini Killer's purpose for remaining on Earth no longer exists and he kills Karras in order to leave his host body.
+In Blatty's original screenplay adaptation, the ending is similar to the novel except that the Gemini Killer's death is not self-induced but forced supernaturally and suddenly by the death of his father.
+In both novel and early screenplay, the Gemini Killer's motives for his murders are also given further context via a long series of flashbacks that portray his and his brother's childhood and their relationship with their father.